lemontang3/OptixLog/CONTRIBUTING.md

 ## 📄 License

-By contributing, you agree that your contributions will be licensed under the same MIT License that covers the project.
+By contributing, you agree that your contributions will be available for educational and example purposes.

 ---